orhun/orhun/README.md

 If you want to support my work, consider [becoming a patron](https://patreon.com/join/orhunp) on **Patreon**.
 Unfortunately, GitHub Sponsors is not _supported_ in my region.
 Shout-out to [@alisomay](https://github.com/alisomay), [@sassman](https://github.com/sassman) & [@erlend-sh](https://github.com/erlend-sh) for the support <3

-Ping me [on IRC](irc://irc.libera.chat:orhun) if you want to have a chat!
+Ping me on `IRC.libera.chat:orhun` if you want to have a chat!

 **~** [_orhun.dev_](https://orhun.dev/)